Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/compliance/gdpr-dsr-Office365.md

 ### <a name="preventing-a-user-from-signing-in-to-office-365"></a>Impedir que un usuario inicie sesión en Office 365

-Un administrador de TI también puede impedir que un usuario inicie sesión en Office 365, lo que debería impedir que obtenga acceso a los servicios online de Office 365 o que procese los datos almacenados en Office 365.
-Vea [Bloquear el acceso de un antiguo empleado a los datos de Office 365](https://docs.microsoft.com/microsoft-365/admin/add-users/remove-former-employee).
+An IT admin can also prevent a user from signing into Office 365, which would prevent the user from accessing any Office 365 online service or processing any data stored in Office 365.
+See [Block a former employee's access to Office 365 data](https://docs.microsoft.com/microsoft-365/admin/add-users/remove-former-employee).

 ## <a name="part-2-responding-to-dsrs-with-respect-to-insights-generated-by-office-365"></a>Parte 2: Responder a solicitudes del interesado con respecto a la información generada por Office 365